HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-keycloak-configuration.md

 This document provides information on the configuration of Keycloak as an OIDC Identity Provider against HCL Digital Experience (DX) as a relying party.
 The configuration entails the setup of a realm, user federation, client, custom claims for client scopes and respective mappers to wire those claims.

-For the HCL DS Keycloak service the required settings/configuration already are in place and get rolled out during deployment.
-They should still be validated once before proceeding to ensure everything is understood and properly set up.
-Customers certainly can set up their own realm and client as needed using below steps, or adjust the once created by default.
+For the HCL DS Keycloak service, the required settings/configurations are in place and are rolled out during deployment.
+The HCL DS Keycloak service should be validated before proceeding to ensure everything is understood and properly set up.
+Customers can set up their own realm and client as needed or adjust the default settings/configuration.

 For default configuration, skip the remaining steps and continue to [Updating WebSphere to support OIDC Authentication for DX](./dx-update-webshpere-for-oidc.md).